 In a complex economy, where customer expectations and market conditions are continually in flux, wholesale distributors are faced with many challenges.
 They’re looking for ways to reduce operational costs without negatively affecting customer satisfaction.
 This means finding an optimal product mix and keeping just the right amount of inventory on hand, without tying up excess cash resources.
 Managing all this effectively can be challenging, particularly in high growth businesses that are adding new sales territories, channels and product lines on a regular basis.

 So, how can growing wholesale distributors thrive?
 By implementing an ERP solution that takes a complete view of their business.
 If you’re running a stand-alone inventory management system, that’s a good start.
 But it will only take you so far.
-With an ERP solution like SAP Business One, your entire business is integrated into one system, allowing you to achieve cost reductions and profit increases that simply aren’t possible otherwise.
+With an ERP solution, your entire business is integrated into one system, allowing you to achieve cost reductions and profit increases that simply aren’t possible otherwise.
 The advantages are nearly endless, but we’ve boiled it down to the top six benefits that distributors see with an ERP system.

 1. Reduce your inventory investment